 But maybe (despite my skepticism) times have changed.
 Just maybe the number of Mexicans who welcome disruption has reached critical mass.
 In that case, the legacy not only of Peña Nieto but even that of the PRI could be at stake.
 For if the party falls after 87 years in power – as it did in Veracruz and Tamaulipas – who knows what could happen next.

-Given the its entrenched patronage network – and its willingness to do anything it can to prevent loss of the state – this scenario is improbable.
+Given its entrenched patronage network – and willingness to do anything to prevent loss of the state – this scenario is improbable.

 But the lesson is clear: the key to the PRI’s money machine lies in Edomex.